-- 14.28.
+- 13.28.
 Do not race from lock to lock as you will arrive too early and only add to congestion at the next service point... the average speed of most kayaks on the canal is less than 6mph.

 - Do not park on verges.

 - Do not park on private property.

-- Observe local parking restrictions.